noreta/xmunoz.github.io/_posts/2015-06-24-shell-builtins-part1.markdown

 $ mv [bcdefghijklmnopqrstuvwxyz]/ ../
 {% endhighlight %}

 While this may work in a few limited cases, what if the directory names are more than a single character long?
-What if the objects you want to move are better defined by exclusion than inclusion?
+What if the objects you want to move are better defined by exclusion rather than inclusion?
 What about more complex pattern-matching requirements?

 ## Hack
 After reading this whole post, you'll never need to write something like this again.